Consumer Medicine Information

 How long to take it

 Quinapril helps control your condition but does not cure it.
-Therefore, continue taking your medicine for as long as your
+It is important to keep

 Make sure you have enough to last over weekends and holidays.